Zero to Reana on Openstack

 sudo helm repo add openstack-traefik https://bengalewsky.github.io/openstack-traefik

-3. Update your DNS record to add a wildcard A record that points to the external IP address of this ingress node.
+record that points to the external IP address of this ingress node. - Deploy traefik as:

 Create a Persistent Volume Claim